mtanca/YahooFinanceElixir/README.md

-# YahooFinanceElixir
+# Yahoo-Finance Elixir

 A simple elixir wrapper around Yahoo-Finance.
-Get historical and real-time stock information easily, efficiently, and free =).
+Get historical and real-time information easily, efficiently, and free =).

-## Installation (Todo)
+## Installation

 The package can be installed by adding `yahoo_finance_elixir` to your list of dependencies in `mix.exs`: